Get Help

 How to Approach the Conversation

-You don’t have to share everything at once.
+We don’t have to share everything at once.
 Here are some approaches:

 Starting simple: